Edmonton Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Unemployment Rate increased by 0.5 percentage points from a year ago.
+The Unemployment Rate decreased by 0.3 percentage points from a year ago.

-The Participation Rate decreased by 0.9 percentage points year-over-year.
+The Participation Rate increased by 1.1 percentage points year-over-year.

 Jobs Added or Lost by Month

-Employment levels increased by 200 jobs in the most recent month and increased by 22,100 jobs compared to the same month last year.
+Employment levels increased by 11,600 jobs from the previous month and increased by 41,100 jobs compared to the same month last year.

-In the most recent month, there was a net increased by 200 jobs.
-Over the last year, the labor market has seen a net increased by 22,100 jobs in total.
+In the most recent month, employment increased by 11,600 jobs .
+Over the last year, the labor market has increased by 41,100 jobs .

 Top 3 Industries in Goods Sector